prefrontal/README/README.md

 ## What do I value most?
 Listed by Amazon Leadership Principle:
 • Customer Obsession.
 We should care deeply about how our customers use our software and what they need from us in the future.

 • Insisting on Highest Standards.
 We should be delivering top-quality software at all times.
 We will occasionally take on technical debt to speed things along, but at no time will we compromise our standards.

 • Delivering Results.
-This is what we are here for - to deliver solutions that delight our customers and make their lives easier.
+This is what we are here for - to deliver solutions that delight our customers and make their lives easier/better.

 ## What will dissapoint me?
-This is pretty much the inverse of what I value most:
+This is pretty much the inverse of the points above:
 • Not caring about our customers or how our software impacts their work.
 • Not being invested in our software development or the team.
 • Delivering substandard software with low quality.